 In the book “Wild Swimming Italia”, Michele Tameni told his readers about these unique spots, gathering them all together: natural spas, waterfalls and beaches belonging too big lakes.
 Here you got a selection of 10 natural pools, which are going to leave you speechless.
 Some are certainly well-known and kind of crowded, some more are almost desert but not less majestic than the others.

 From the small village of Santa Sofia, the beauty of the National Park of the Casentino forest can be seen, a UNESCO heritage.
-You can go through the valley of the Bidente torrent, a natural jewel, destination for kayak lovers, and you can finally reach this beautiful place in the Pietrapazza valley.
+You can go through the valley of the Bidente torrent, a natural jewel, the destination for kayak lovers, and you can finally reach this beautiful place in the Pietrapazza valley.
 Over the years the river has dug all the way along the valley, leaving bare rocks and creating small waterfalls and each one of them has his own pool.
 There, you will find beaches where you could sunbathe, bathing ponds and rocks from where you could also dive.

 How to get there: These bathing ponds are in Poggio alla Lastra, in the municipality of Bagno di Romagna.
 Here you have the position in Google Maps.

-Where you can go and sleep in a “greenly” way: only 10 km far from the valley, in “Il Vecchio Comune guest house”, in the city centre of Santa Sofia, not so far from the natural park.
+Where you can go and sleep in a “greenly” way: only 10 km far from the valley, in “Il Vecchio Comune guest house”, in the city center of Santa Sofia, not so far from the natural park.
 Two flats with kitchens were built in the old Town Hall of the municipality.

 2. Thermal Springs of Bullicame, Lazio